mapbox/mbgl-ci-images/README.md

 ### Guidelines

-* ⚠️ **Never overwrite published tags.** Instead, we use a revision system, prefixing all names with `rN`, with `N` being a linearly increasing number.
+* ⚠️ **Never overwrite published tags.** Instead, we use a revision system, using a Docker Hub repository for every set of images.
+The name of the repository is the 10 first characters of the Git SHA.
 * **Anchor images in hierarchy.** We use a hierarchy of images so that shared components (e.g. curl/zip/node) are only contained in one layer.
-CircleCI caches images, and using a shared base image means that we'll have to download fewer images from DockerHub.
+CircleCI caches images, and using a shared base image means that we'll have to download fewer images from Docker Hub.
 See the hierarcy below.
-* **Do not delete old images from DockerHub**.
-Retaining old images on DockerHub means that we can still build older branches.
+* **Do not delete old images from Docker Hub**.
+Retaining old images on Docker Hub means that we can still build older branches.
-* **Squash individual images** with `--squash`.
-This means that all layers within an image are squashed into one layer, and reduces the file size dramatically, in particular when you are generating temporary files during installation (e.g. `apt-get`, SDK downloads).
-In the same vein, clean up temporary files at the end or within the same layer to keep our image sizes small.
+* **Reduce ephemeral/temporary data** by combining multiple commands into one `RUN` command.
+Unfortunately, Circle CI doesn't support `--squash`, so we'll have to make sure that we're not creating unused files.
+E.g. when you run `apt-get update`, also run `rm -rf /var/lib/apt/lists/*` in the same step to remove the repository metadata.